SOME THINGS JUST NEVER GO OUT OF STYLE

 But as many of our vintage conversions of Citroen type H vans are originally French or Belgian and VW Kombi’s are usually sourced from Germany, we can offer UK customers very competitive pricing and certainly much faster shipping times than our US customers.

-Please note many vintage models are an absolute nightmare to source with a right hand drive though – for example the vintage Citroen H catering van.
-AU and UK customers will learn to have to live with a left hand drive oldtimer, or wait forever and pay double, or we have to convert it, which is not a complicated process but again a few thousand pounds and a week or two of extra buildtime.
+Please note many vintage models are an absolute nightmare to source with a right hand drive though.
+For example, the vintage Citroen H catering van.
+AU and UK customers will learn to have to live with a left hand drive old-timer, or wait forever and (not or) pay double, or we have to convert it, which is not a complicated process but again a few thousand pounds and months of extra build time.

 Our Karpatia core value and satisfaction is hitting that nail of quality to value on the head.